joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     5 Crepidomanes rupicola        1
     6 Crepidomanes walleri         1

-These are the sorts of things you need to consider when working with data from GBIF.
+For now we will leave them in, but these are the sorts of things you need to consider when working with data from GBIF.

 ## Cleaning spatial data with CoordinateCleaner